liferay/liferay-screens/README.md

 - `android`: the Liferay Screens for Android codebase, View Sets, and example projects.
 - `ios`: the Liferay Screens for iOS codebase, Themes, and example projects.
-- `portal`: the Liferay Screens compatibility plugin.
-This should be deployed to any Liferay instances that apps developed with Screens connect to.

 ## Contributing